 Additionally, including transaction fees doesn’t give you enough credit and hides a potential room for optimization.
 Sure, you’ll never get that transaction fee to 0%, but you can easily switch billing systems, spin up your own solution, etc to optimize costs.
 A great concept to keep in mind is that any expense that can be optimized should be labeled as an expense and not immediately taken out of your MRR.
 With that logic, you should theoretically take out all of your customer acquisition cost (CAC).

-- Trialing customers (or any customer that haven't yet paid you) are not included on your counts.
+- Trialing customers (or any customer that hasn't yet paid you) are not included on your counts.

 Perhaps the most egregious SaaS sin is including trialers and their expected subscription value before they actually convert to being a customer.
 Doing this essentially gives you a consistently high list of “net new” customers and “churned” customers because we all know 100% of trialers don’t convert.